-Agreement of facts by the parties

-96. The court shall ask the parties prior to the final hearing of the application to draft a document which contains the fact of the application on which they agree and the fact of the application on which they disagree.

-Hearing the parties

-- 97. -(1) Subject to any directions given under sub-rule (2), the parties and the child's guardian ad litem, shall adduce their evidence at any hearing on an application under this Part in the following order- - (a) the applicant; - (b) a parent, guardian or carer of a child;

-- (c) other respondents to the application; - (d) the child through his guardian ad litem; and - (e) the child if he is a party to proceedings and there is no guardian ad litem. - (2) The court may permit a witness to give evidence out of order where it is in the best interest of the child and necessary in the interests of justice.

-Orders that may be made on application for a care order

-- 98.-(1) The court may, on an application for a care order, make an order- - (a) placing the child with respect to whom an application was made in the care of the applicant local government authority; - (b) placing the child under the supervision of the applicant local government authority;
+G.N.
+No. 182 (contd.) assessed for the purpose of preparation of expert evidence for use in the proceedings without the court's permission.
+Agreement of 96.
+The court shall require the parties prior to the facts by the final hearing of the application to draft a document which parties contains the fact of the application on which they agree and the fact of the application on which they disagree.
+Hearing the 97. -(1) Subject to any directions given under subparties rule (2), the parties and the child's guardian ad litem, shall adduce their evidence at any hearing on an application under this Part in the following order-(a) the applicant; (b) a parent, guardian or carer of a child; (c) other respondents to the application; (d) the child through his guardian ad litem; and (e) the child if he is a party to proceedings and there is no guardian ad litem.
+(2) The court may permit a witness to give evidence without following the order set out in sub-rule (1), where it is in the best interest of the child necessary in the interests of justice.
+Orders that may 98.-(1) The court may, on an application for a care be made on order, make an orderapplication for a (a) placing the child with respect to whom an care order application was made in the care of the applicant local government authority; (b) placing the child under the supervision of the applicant local government authority; (c) for a search and production order in accordance with Part XI of the Rules; or

-- (c) for a search and production order in accordance with Part XI of the Rules; or - (d) for an exclusion order in accordance with Part XII of the Rules. - (2) The court may on its own motion make a supervision order instead of a care order, if it finds that such order is in the best interests of the child. - (3) Where the court prefer a supervision order than a care order it shall adjourn the proceedings to permit the local government authority to produce a supervision plan. - (4) Where the proceedings for a care order are adjourned, the court may make an interim care or an interim supervision order with respect to the child concerned. - (5) The court shall not make a care order regarding a child until it has considered the care plan.
+(d) for an exclusion order in accordance with Part XII of the Rules.

+(2) The court may on its own motion make a supervision order instead of a care order, if it finds that such order is in the best interests of the child.

+(3) Where the court prefers a supervision order than a care order it shall adjourn the proceedings to permit the local government authority to produce a supervision plan.

+(4) Where the proceedings for a care order are adjourned, the court may make an interim care or an interim supervision order with respect to the child concerned.

+(5) The court shall not make a care order regarding a child until it has considered the care plan.
-Freeing a child for adoption

-99.-(1) Where the court makes a care order and the local government authority has filed evidence that all the persons with parental rights and responsibilities have consented to the child being placed for adoption in accordance with the Child Protection Regulations and the Adoption of Children Regulations, the care order shall record that the child is free for adoption and may be placed with adoptive parents.
+Freeing a child for adoption 99.-(1) Where the court makes a care order and the local government authority has filed evidence that all the persons with parental rights and responsibilities have consented to the child being placed for adoption in accordance with the Child Protection Regulations and the Adoption of Children Regulations, the care order shall record that the child is free for adoption and may be placed with adoptive parents.